ADMINISTRATIVE REVIEW CHALLENGE AN UNFAIR DECISION

 You can only ask for an administrative review if all of the following apply:

-• you’re outside the UK
+• You’re outside the UK

-• you applied outside the UK
+• You applied outside the UK

-• your application was refused on or after 6 April 2015
+• Your application was refused on or after 6 April 2015

-• you don’t have a right of appeal against the refusal
+• You don’t have a right of appeal against the refusal

-• you didn’t make an application as a visitor
+• You didn’t make an application as a visitor

 Withdraw your request